ctglab/ReViewCNV/README.md

 ### Building and running the Docker

-To build the image, download the repository, open the terminal, go to the folder with the downloaded files and run the command below (this can take more than ten minutes):
+To build the image, download the repository, open the terminal, go to the folder with the downloaded files and run the command below (this can take a long time):

 _sudo docker buildx build --platform linux/x86_64 -t shiny-app-excavator2 ._